jayshrilandge30/calculatorInPython/README.md

 # calculatorInPython
-Created a fully functional calculator application capable of performing basic arithmetic operations.
+Created a fully functional calculator application capable of performing basic arithmetic operations using Python